davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-09-kona-diaries-2015-day-13-race-week-tuesday-the-parade-of-nations.md

 Whilst walking to the pier we met up with Andy and Emma.
 It was getting busy down there but through the crowd of lean toned and fit bodies there was one that stood out.
 [It was my bro-mance 'partner' from 2013, Paul Deen](/2013/10/kona-diaries-2013-day-18-bromance-on-the-high-seas/)!

 We were back at 'our' spot - by the big banyan tree close to the pier.
 It was great to see him (I last saw him post race at Ironman Wales in 2014 when I qualified for this race).
-He's just here to watch having raced here the pasttwo years.
+He's just here to watch having raced here the past two years.

 ![DCIM108GOPRO](/images/2015/20151006-0167401.jpg)

 Today at 7am the Coffees of Hawaii floating espresso bar opened for business.
 Well... all was not what it seems.
-'Coffees of Hawaii' no longer providethe coffee.
+'Coffees of Hawaii' no longer provide the coffee.
 I've no idea what the reasons behind it are (some months ago they stopped support of the excellent 'IM Talk' podcast so I guess they've chosen to step back from the sport).
 Anyway, we can be grateful that free coffee is still available out on the ocean for a few days during race week.
 This time it is served by Starbucks.
 If it wasn't for them then perhaps there would be no coffee on the boat... who knows...

 ![DCIM108GOPRO](/images/2015/20151006-0207477.jpg)